PYEEDM/pc-lab4/report/omp-remarks.md

 The call to `omp_set_num_threads()` is passed the variable `num_threads`, the value of which is given as a mandatory third argument, when the code is run.

+### Programming and Debugging Effort
+Working with OpenMP is quite fast and easy once you know what part of the code you need to parallelize.
+I had no issues that needed debugging (when it comes to OpenMP; I did have typos in the other code I introduced that needed debugging but I don't think that is relevant), but the programming did require some effort, especially since at the beginning I mistakingly also tried to parallelize the `init` function, and wasn't aware of the `collapse` clause.

 ## About the Performance
 The difference in execution time between the code run with 1 thread, 4, 8, 16 and 32 varies.
 Most of the time